-This ordinance is based upon the Bureau of Economic and Business Research (BEBR), University of Florida, Mid-Range Projections.
+This ordinance is based upon permanent and seasonal population estimates and projections, which must either be those provided by the University of Florida's Bureau of Economic and Business Research or generated by the local government based upon a professionally acceptable methodology. the Bureau of Economic and Business Research (BEBR), University of Florida, Mid-Range Projections.
 The population projections are included within the foundation documents supporting this plan.
 Population projections will be updated annually or the most current projections available